top of page

 Bombproof explores what happens when you're in the wrong place at the wrong time, something that Sami Macbeth experiences frequently in the novel.
 He's spent time in jail for this very thing, then once released, his bad luck continues.
 He is forced to fight to save his sister who is being used to coerce him into doing something he neither wants nor is able to do.

 I love Sami!
 He's clever and loyal and quick with the one-liners.
-The story is fast-paced and kind of crazy, but I love that it shows how an ordinary guy brings a bunch of bad guys unstuck.
+The story is fast-paced and tense, but I love that it shows how an ordinary guy brings a bunch of bad guys unstuck.
+Sami is stuck in an untenable position, but he fights his way out of it through using the only resource he has - his street smarts.
+The dialogue is snappy and somehow Robotham manages to make a coarse book feel almost heartwarming and take a satirical look at London's criminal underbelly.
 The novel is quite graphic in bits, although the gritty, intense parts of the story are balanced out with humour.
+It's all a bit bonkers!

 The novel features another band of colourful characters who flesh the story out.
 Michael Robotham always seems to give depth to his peripheral characters and humanise them, even if they are doing the wrong thing.
 Retired DI Vincent Ruiz features in the story, the second key character in the author's Joe O'Loughlin series.
 You can never go wrong when Ruiz is involved!